Search This Blog

 Prevent Cops Lying

 Particularly I'm upset about how police are considered by courts to be "professional observers" and their outright lies are believed over the word of a truthful citizen who are becoming victims of police bullying.
-Of course you can keep a camera handy, petition, spread news on FB, etc. etc. and other totally generic ways to protest, here's what I decided I could do about it to protect myself and those close to me:

-This notarized letter said: "I __(your name)__ do not, under any circumstances, give my consent to have my person or my vehicle searched when asked by the police for permission to be searched.
+Multiple copies of the same notarized letter said: "I __(your name)__ do not, under any circumstances, give my consent to have my person or my vehicle searched when asked by the police for permission to be searched.
 When I'm a passenger in a vehicle, I strongly urge the driver to also retain their right to refuse to give their permission for a police search."
-You can have a lawyer friend look over this statement and edit it for your own purposes.

 Making this simple statement in just this way has already worked for me on two occasions.
 All I did when the police asked if they could search my vehicle is inform them I had made this statement, it had been notarized and I'd sent it as a notice to the Dept. Motor Vehicles in my state.
+The other time I actually had a copy of the statement in my own car.

 Thursday, December 04, 2014